 Rev. Dione Corsilles is an ordained elder in the Pacific Northwest Conference.
 He was born and raised in the Pacific Northwest.
 Dione completed a Degree in Business Administration from the University of Washington and completed his Master of Divinity Degree from Garrett-Evangelical Theological Seminary in Evanston, IL.
-He has served as a Chaplain at Northwestern Memorial Hospital in Chicago.
+He has served as Pastor of a United Methodist Church in Seattle and as a Chaplain at Northwestern Memorial Hospital in Chicago.
 Dione has deeply valued his experience in the Upper Room’s 2 year Academy for Spiritual Formation and it’s focus on holistic spirituality.

 Rev. Dione loves learning about cultures, experiences and contexts that shape one’s perspective.
 He values openness, difference and diversity, believing we are called to be open to difference, open to others and open to God’s work in the world.
 In his spare time he loves playing sports, watching musicals and having quality family time with his spouse, Sarah, and three children.